 III.
 Reaching Out to Official Language Minority Communities and Promoting English and French

 IV.
-Completing the Application
+Completing the Application Package

 Incomplete applications will not be assessed and will be considered ineligible.

-- total project revenues must equal total project expenses;
+- Total project revenues must equal total project expenses;

-- all contributions from the applicant, partners and any other public and private sources must be clearly identified as revenues;
+- All contributions from the applicant, partners, and any other public and private sources must be clearly identified as revenues;

 Please note that, at the end of the project, revenues from all government sources must not exceed 100% of total project expenses.